 What is Normal Weight Obesity (NWO)?

 Abnormal or excessive fat accumulation that may impair health is defined as obesity (WHO).
 It has become a public health problem.
 Body mass index is a simple parameter established by the WHO to identify overweight and obesity although it does not differentiate fat-free mass from adipose tissue and does not provide the full body composition.
-A person may have an excessive body fat percentage but still may fall under normal BMI, this is called Normal weight obesity (NWO).
+A person may have an excessive body fat percentage but still may fall under normal BMI, this is called Normal Weight Obesity (NWO).
 NWO can be defined as when a person with an increased body fat percentage but the BMI indicates ≤30 kg/m2.
-This however may vary depending upon their ethnic group.
+This however may vary depending on their ethnic group.

 Although Alex had no obvious medical issues, his family had a history of heart problems.
 His diet consisted mainly of processed foods and was deficient in essential nutrients.
 He frequently indulged in snacks instead of meals.
 His lifestyle is sedentary and engages in minimum physical activity.